inerd89/www-hcaef/_news/2018-02-14-test-story.md

 Subtitle: This is an excellent test article.
 Author: Name Teekay
 Main Image: test-article.jpg
+Main Image Caption: 'This is an image caption.'
 Description: This is an excellent test article.
 Category: Student Spotlight
 ---